-From Brooklyn railway station there’s about a 300m walk to the start of the trail, with the option of taking the Brooklyn Dam Trail from Brooklyn Road or the Hobo Hill Track from the corner of William Street and Bridge Road.
+The Brooklyn to Cowan section of the Great North Walk is one of the nicest ones (at least, I think so!) – and one that is easily done by public transport.
+Starting at the Brooklyn end, there’s about a 300m walk from the railway station to the start of the trail, with the option of taking the Brooklyn Dam Trail from Brooklyn Road or the Hobo Hill Track from the corner of William Street and Bridge Road.
 Some of the initial steepest sections are concreted, before the trail becomes a wide management trail as the first kilometre ascends steadily to the top of the ridge.
+(This is the least nice part of the Brooklyn to Cowan walk.)

 The Brooklyn Dam Trail then descends slightly to reach Brooklyn Dam, winding around the dam and past two campsites (north-west and north-east) – the first camping area coming from Cowan is the larger one.
 The dam was constructed in 1884 to provide water for steam trains on the northern railway line, 500m to the north, and was enlarged six times between 1884 and 1924.
 As well as being a water source for the campsites, it’s nice swimming hole in summer.